 - Households and small scale renewable generators as members form an Energy Local Club (ELC) -legally a Coop.

 - Households have smart energy meters installed to show when and how much power they were using.

 - Members (households and generators) agree a price (“match tariff”) that will be paid to the generator when they match their electricity use to when electricity is generated locally, for example, turning their washing machine on when they know the local Hydro scheme is working at full pelt.

-- The club chooses a partner energy supplier (such as Co-operative Energy) that sells the extra power they need when there is not enough local electricity generated.
+- The Club chooses a partner energy supplier (such as Octopus Energy) that sells the extra power they need when there is not enough local electricity generated.
 The supplier sends each household the bill for their total power use.